Welcome to STRS Ohio

 Yes.
 Upon separation of service or retirement, you have the ability to roll over your balance to an IRA, an eligible employer plan or another qualified plan that will accept your rollover.
 At age 50, you may also just roll over the defined contribution portion of the Combined Plan and leave the defined benefit portion to fund a service retirement at age 60.

 Can I roll over funds from an IRA or another qualified plan to my defined contribution account?

 Yes.
 If you permanently choose the Defined Contribution or Combined Plan after your fourth anniversary, you will be able to roll over funds from a qualified account.

 Can you describe the health care coverage that is offered under the STRS Ohio Defined Benefit and Combined Plans?

-Currently, STRS Ohio retirees and eligible dependents have access to health care coverage* under the Defined Benefit or Combined Plan if they have at least 15 years of total service credit.
 Beginning Aug.
-1, 2023, new retirees will need 20 years of total service for eligibility.
+1, 2023, STRS Ohio retirees and eligible dependents have access to health care coverage* under the Defined Benefit or Combined Plan if they have at least 20 years of total service credit.
 This coverage includes hospitalization, physician fees and prescriptions, as well as dental and vision coverage.
 Premiums and copayments depend on the coverage you select and your years of service credit.
 Eligibility for health care coverage is established by the Retirement Board and is subject to change.